PsyTeachR/mcs-conv/docs/appendix-0.md

 To many, a lot of statistics must seem a bit like blind faith as it deals with estimating quantities we haven't observed (or can't observe), e.g. the mean of a whole population.
 As such we have to know if we can trust our procedures for making estimations and inferences because we rarely get a chance to compare the estimated values to the true values to see if they match up.
 One way to test a procedure, and in turn learn about statistics, is through data simulation.
 In simulations **we create** a population and then draw samples and run tests on the data, i.e. on this **known** population.
 By running lots of simulations we can test our procedures and make sure they are acting as we expect them to.
 This approach is known as a **Monte Carlo simulation**, named after the city famous for the many games of chance that are played there.

 <div class="info">
 <p>You can go read up on the Monte Carlo approach if you like.
 It can however get quite indepth, as having a brief glance at the wikipedia entry on it highlights.
 The main thing to keep in mind is that the method involves creating a population and continually taking samples from that population in order to make an inference.
 This is what we will show you in the lab.
-Data simulation and “creating” your own datasets, to see how tests work, is a great way to understand statistics.
+Data simulation and "creating" your own datasets, to see how tests work, is a great way to understand statistics.
 When doing this lab, keep in mind how easy it really is to find a significant result if even randomly created data can give a significant result.
 This may help dispell any notion that there is something inherently important about a significant result, in itself.</p>
 </div>

 We will now take each skill in turn.
 Be sure to try them all out.
 It looks a lot of reading but it is mainly just showing you the output of the functions so you can see you are doing it correctly.
 The key thing is to try them yourselves and don't be scared to change things to see what might happen if you do it slightly differently.
 We will also ask a couple of questions along the way to make sure you understand the skills.